AlanKrajina/Classic-Arcade-Game-Clone/README.md

 # Classic Arcade Game Clone
 Classic Arcade Game is the 3rd Udacity Project in the Front-End Web Developer Nanodegree.
-The project focuses heavily on Object-Oriented Javascript especially the use of Constructor functions and Prototypal inheritance.
+The project focuses heavily on Object-Oriented Javascript especially the use of Constructor functions, Prototypal inheritance and HTML5 Canvas API.

 # Installation
 1. Download the repository as a zip-file, extract it and open the index.html to run the Game.